-Geology for foundation engineering - Types of rocks, rock description-texture, structure, composition and its relation to quality and strength of rocks, engineering classification of rocks weathering grade and its significance in engineering site-Engineering properties of rocks Physical and chemical properties of minerals and its relation to strength and durability of rock.
+Geology for foundation engineering - Types of rocks, rock description-texture, structure, composition and its relation to quality and strength of rocks, engineering classification of rocks -weathering grade and its significance in engineering site-Engineering properties of rocks - Physical and chemical properties of minerals and its relation to strength and durability of rock.
+Geotechnical properties of rocks of Tamilnadu.